Norwegians have more reason than ever to celebrate the International Day of Happiness.

 The birth of ‘Gross National Happiness’

-Credit goes to the tiny country of Bhutan for shining a light on happiness.
-Its prime minister first proposed a World Happiness Day to the United Nations in 2011 and launched an international focus on happiness.
+It’s no surprise that Bhutan would come out on top, despite not being a world economic power: Its Prime Minister proposed a World Happiness Day to the United Nations in 2011 and launched this international focus on happiness.

 The first of five World Happiness Reports was first published in April 2012 in conjunction with the U.N.
 High Level Meeting on happiness and well-being.
 Since 2012, many governments and governmental organizations have made well-being or happiness a priority.